 In women, estrogen helps protect bone, so decreased levels of the hormone during and after menopause may be responsible for osteoporosis.
 Similarly, lower levels of testosterone in men may also contribute to the disease.

 The benefits of menopausal hormone therapy (MHT) on bone density have been documented before.
-Studies have shown there is a dose-response of estrogen therapy for bone protection, with even low doses of MHT preserving and improving bone density.
+Studies have

 But a new study – conducted by researchers from the Lausanne University Hospital in Switzerland – investigates for the first time whether MHT can also improve bone mass and structure.